SNOHOMISH COUNTY HOUSING MARKET FORECAST

 Current Effect:

-The Sales Activity Intensity™ in Snohomish County has jumped to 62%, up from 59.5% in February, pushing the county deeper into “Surge” territory.
-This means more than 6 out of every 10 homes are going pending within the first 30 days, a clear sign that buyer confidence is surging despite affordability challenges.
+Snohomish County’s Sales Activity Intensity™ jumped to 64.8% in March, up from 59.5% in February — pushing the market deeper into “Frenzy” territory.
+That means nearly two-thirds of homes are going pending within 30 days, a bold sign of rising buyer urgency despite affordability pressures.

 What This Means: